soupi/learn-haskell-blog-generator/src/05-glue.md

 4. Generate HTML code
 5. Write it to a file

-While doing so, we will learn the following:
+While doing so, we will learn:

 - How to work with IO
 - How to import external libraries to process whole directories and create a simple command-line interface